olive89aja/waterapp/README.md

 ## Future Improvements
 In the next version of this app we would:

-- Increase the loading speed of the page.
 - Use moment.js to store more events in the database.
 - Connect to a calendar to provide daily, weekly, monthly reports.
 - Take more input from users (weight...).